How to be a good mentee – things you should know

 Your mentor will be very busy, so taking charge of the admin is the hallmark of a good mentee.
 Make sure you have agreed the communication protocols and number and length of sessions.
 I once supervised a mentoring relationship where the mentee decided to communicate via Skype chat and the mentor missed the messages.
 There are so many platforms now - ask her for her preference.
 Respect her time, be punctual and don't over run.
 Don't interrupt her with impromptu requests unless it is a real emergency.

 Give as well as receive

 Mentors say that they learn as much from their mentees as they give.
-Make sure your network knows what a great mentor she is – very often women assume mentoring responsibilities in addition to their normal jobs with very little recognition.
-It’s a great leadership skill and should be publicised and obviously make sure you thank her at the end of the agreed time and stay in touch.
+Make sure your network knows what a great mentor she is - very often women assume mentoring responsibilities in addition to their normal jobs with very little recognition.
+It's a great leadership skill and should be publicised.
+Obviously make sure you thank her at the end of the agreed time and stay in touch.